Ada-Developers-Academy/LessonPlanning/lessons/01_classes.md

 ## Overview

-Rubysits always say "in Ruby, everything is an object", but from a beginner's perspective, that's quite confusing.
+Rubyists always say "in Ruby, everything is an object", but from a beginner's perspective, that's quite confusing.
 What they mean is that inside the Ruby Virtual Machine (VM) -- the ruby program that executes your code -- every concept it knows about is what we call an object; each object knows specific